Where strange fact and stranger fiction collide

 Ellen Ripley & The Colonial Marines 41MA Pulse Rifle MK 2.
 Back in 1986 when the movie Aliens came out this is what futurist and weaponsmiths thought the gun of tomorrow would look like.
 Bullpuped (the magazine enters behind the trigger), caseless ammo, under barrel, grenade launcher, and with a digital ammo counter.
 It was a realistic possibility at the time the movie came out that this would be the type of gun we take in to space.
 It might have been if real life weapons like the H&K G-11, or CAW had paned out.
 Gun designs however seem to be going in a different path, so this weapon is both a relic of the past and of a possible future.

 Captain Jack Harkness & The Webley Mk IV Jack Harkness is the dashing companion of The Doctor in Doctor Who and the leader of the spin off investigative team Torchwood.
-He is supposed to be a World war two era American pilot who fought against the Nazis in England.
+He is supposed to be a World War Two era American pilot who fought against the Nazis in England.
 Even when he is seen in the 21st century he has WWII esthetic with his suspenders, coat with epilates and his British military revolver.
-The rest of his team pick up what ever compact automatic is available for that weeks episode, yet Jack’s primary handgun is his Webley.
+The rest of his team pick up what ever compact automatic is available for that weeks episode, yet Jack’s primary handgun is always his Webley.

 The problem with that is that an American flyer form World War Two wouldn’t use a Webley, which is a British gun, he’d use a M1911 .45.
 Then why does he use the English revolver?
-It not like Torchwood or the production crew doesn’t have access to the M1911, at different times agents ianto, Owen and Glen use them.
+It not like Torchwood or the production crew doesn’t have access to the M1911, at different times agents Ianto, Owen and Glen use them.
 Well Webley shows us not only that Jack did live in England during the war and has a nostalgia for that time, but he isn’t really an American pilot, he was a time agent form a future off world colony.
 His choice of gun shows un what time period the characters heart is in, but still gives us a subtle reminder that Captain Jack isn’t quite what he says he is.

 Sam’s & The Colt 1911 .45 1998’s Ronin is a masterpiece of a spy story.
 It tells the story of ex-military and intelligence agents hired to steal a satchel with unknown contents.
-Ex-CIA agent Sam is on of Robert De Niro’s best rolls.
+Ex-CIA agent Sam is one of Robert De Niro’s best rolls.
 He is released form the CIA, during the down sizing at the end of the Cod War.
 His preferred handgun is The Colt M 1911, a weapon that has been in service with the US for over a 100 year.
-When another operative mocks him for using an old fashioned gun, Sam’s reply is that it served his country well enough.
-The .45 is symbolic that Sam is old school, he doesn’t need fancy new gadgets something new just something proven.
+When another operative mocks him for using an old fashioned gun, Sam’s reply is that it served his country well enough, over the decades.
+The .45 is symbolic that Sam is old school, he doesn’t need fancy new gadgets just something proven.
 It is also a clue like his gun he is still loyal to the US, he is only acting like a free agent because he is trying to penetrate the team.